top of page

 The initiatives listed below are available to all students and their families, and do not require parents / carers to provide proof of eligibility.
 We understand that circumstances can change very quickly; our primary concern is to ensure that help is given as swiftly as possible in order to limit negative impact on our students.

-At the current time we are focusing on five key areas:
+At the current time we are focusing on four key areas:

 • a community uniform / clothing bank